San Pedro Creek Culture Park - A Four-Phase Project

 This phase will be completed Summer of 2024.
 By Alamo Street there will be restrooms and a floodgate.
 In Spring of 2022, the River Authority in partnership with Bexar County went out looking for an artist to design a functional artwork for the third phase of San Pedro Creek Culture Park.
 This artwork will demonstrate water quality improvements, one of the main goals of Culture Park, by capturing run off from the Interstate 35 bridge overpass.
 The artwork will be located near the confluence of San Pedro and Apache Creeks, where the Culture Park meets an existing trail leading to the San Antonio River.
 This artwork is currently being developed by Mark Reigelman, an artist that has exhibited work in public sites, galleries, and museums across the country.
 This amazing piece of art will hopefully be ready in the later part of 2024.

-Starting at El Paso St. and heading south there will be a parking lot and the El Paso Trailhead with art by Diana Kersey.
+Starting at El Paso St. and heading south there is a parking lot and the El Paso Trailhead with art by Diana Kersey.
 In Phase 4, you will also find decorative metal screens by artist Elizabeth Carrington who was inspired by how San Pedro Culture Park is intended to be a vital infrastructure for the growing downtown and the emphasis on humans, flora and fauna ‘sharing the trail’.
 More tile work by Leticia Huerta continues down the creek into Phase 2 at Guadalupe St. The opening from the tunnel is also in this phase.

 In the Summer of 2024, a celebration of all phases will be held in partnership with Bexar County and the City of San Antonio.
 Future phases of restoration south of the confluence of San Pedro Creek and Apache Creek trails are included as part of the Westside Creeks Restoration Project.
 To learn more about that project, visit Home | Westside Creeks Restoration Project